 |A typical NOAA Weather Radio console setup in an NWS office.|

 Alternative to Weather Radio - Mobile AppsOne problem with Weather Radio and warnings sirens for that matter is that they alert on a COUNTY-wide basis, even if the warning issued by the National Weather Service is for only a small portion of the county.
-To know if YOUR LOCATION is in the warned area, we highly recommend our personalized weather warning product, StormWatch+, which can be added to our MWN mobile apps for iPhone and Android.
+To know if YOUR LOCATION is in the warned area, we highly recommend our personalized weather warning service, StormWatch+, which can be added to our MWN mobile apps for iPhone and Android.
 StormWatch+ pairs the NWS polygons (or warning boxes that are drawn irrespective of county borders) with your GPS-provided location to send push notifications in the event that YOU are in harm's way.
 No more alerts when the storm is 20-30 miles away and not a threat to your area!
 Learn more about StormWatch+ at StormWatchPlus.com and get personalized weather alerts in the palm of your hand!

 Follow MWN on Facebook, Twitter, and Google+